kaczla/list-lm/data/readme/utils_links.md

 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm
 - [Initializing Models with Larger Ones](https://github.com/OscarXZQ/weight-selection) - We introduce weight selection, a method for initializing models by selecting a subset of weights from a pretrained larger model.
 With no extra cost, it is effective for improving the accuracy of a smaller model and reducing its training time needed to reach a certain accuracy level.
+- [Instructor](https://github.com/jxnl/instructor) - Instructor is a Python library that makes it a breeze to work with structured outputs from large language models (LLMs).
+Built on top of Pydantic, it provides a simple, transparent, and user-friendly API to manage validation, retries, and streaming responses.
 - [Intel Extension for Transformers](https://github.com/intel/intel-extension-for-transformers) - Build your chatbot within minutes on your favorite device; offer SOTA compression techniques for LLMs; run LLMs efficiently on Intel Platforms
 - [InternLM](https://github.com/InternLM/InternLM) - InternLM has open-sourced a 7 billion parameter base model and a chat model tailored for practical scenarios.
 - [L-Eval](https://github.com/openlmlab/leval) - L-Eval: Instituting Standardized Evaluation for Long Context Language Models.